 - An average ransom demand of $3.6 million

 Our researchers have searched through country cybersecurity reports, high-authority news articles, and extensive cybersecurity databases to collate this list of ransomware attacks.
-Where possible, we have only included attacks that have been confirmed by relevant authorities or companies.
+Where possible, we have only included the names of companies that have been confirmed by relevant authorities or the companies themselves.
 This is the same for ransoms that have or have not been paid.
 Some may assume an entity has paid a ransom after data disappears from a hacker’s website, however, we do not make this assumption.

-For a full list of attacks and sources, please request access here.
+For a full list of sources, please request access here.

 Data researchers: Charlotte Bond, Rebecca Moody